What is Rhinoplasty?

 - Improves breathing and treats abnormalities

-- Lasting, natural results
+- Lasting and natural results

 - Techniques adapted to specific needs

-- Minimal, discreet scars
+- Minimal and discreet scars

 - Boosts self-confidence

-- Aesthetic and functional customization
+- Aesthetic and functional customisation

 - Medical rhinoplasty: the aim is to shape the appearance of the nose through injections of hyaluronic acid.
 This fills in small defects such as a bump or drooping tip.
 Unlike surgical rhinoplasty, this technique cannot correct all nasal defects.
 Its effects are temporary.
 Injection of hyaluronic acid, a component naturally present in the body and used as a filler, enables the specialist to modulate the appearance of your nose as you wish.
 The procedure requires no special anaesthetic, as it is performed in a doctor’s surgery and lasts around 20 minutes.
 This temporary correction technique can also be useful for visualizing the change a surgical rhinoplasty could bring before making an informed decision.